taylorpaisie/VEME_2023_NGS_Denovo_assembly/README.md

 #### Challenges of *de novo* assembly
 #### Sequence assembly is perhaps the application domain of bioinformatics where skill and expertise are the most difficult to identify and define
-#### Assemblers are quite unlike any other software tool you will ever use.
-Most come with a bewildering array of parameters - the purpose of which are not explained, yet many will have profound effects on the results that they produce
+#### Assemblers are quite unlike any other software tool you will ever use

-#### Trial and error are one of the most commonly used strategies - you will have to keep tuning the parameters and rerun the entire process hoping that the results improve - sometimes in vain
+#### Most come with a bewildering array of parameters - the purpose of which are not explained, yet many will have profound effects on the results that they produce
-#### As it turns out, genome assembly is the most computational demanding bioinformatics method of them all
+#### Trial and error are one of the most commonly used strategies - you will have to keep tuning the parameters and rerun the entire process hoping that the results improve
 #### Assembling a large genome may take weeks and substantial computational resources
 #### Thus any expertise built on trial and error will have to be accumulated over a much more extended period
 #### Finally, even when assembly appears to work, almost always it will contain several severe and substantial errors.
 That is where, in our opinion, bioinformatics expertise matters more